mrun0205/IFCB_FieldGuide/README.md

   ![Adding VNC ports](README.assets/Adding VNC ports.PNG)

-- ·Make sure the IFCB Ethernet cable is plugged into the router.
-Make sure you are connected to the router either wirelessly through wi-fi or wired through an Ethernet connection.
+- Make sure the IFCB Ethernet cable is plugged into the router.
+Make sure you are connected to the router either wirelessly through Wi-Fi or wired through an Ethernet connection.

 ## 4.5.
 Canning the IFCB